 VII.
-AUTHORSHIP/CO-AUTHORSHIP ON PUBLICATION/PRESENTATION
+AUTHORSHIP/ CO-AUTHORSHIP ON PUBLICATION/ PRESENTATION

 Students are expected to contribute scholarship to the profession during their tenure in the graduate program.
 As such, students are required to author or co-author a scholarly article submitted for publication to a peer-reviewed journal and to present at a regional or national professional conference prior to graduation.
 It is expected that work submitted for publication or presentation will be conducted at the University of Utah.
 Students should consult their advisors for guidance on what documentation will constitute adherence to this requirement.

-Documentation of compliance with this requirement must be available in the student's file.
+Documentation of compliance with this requirement needs to be included in the student's file prior to graduation.